marklackey/blobboundary/README.md

 would be more interesting to roll my own in this situation.

 ### The solution
 The algorithm is relatively simple.
-I tend to avoid subclassing, but extending ArrayList was a quick a elegant way to count Boolean value reads.
+I tend to avoid subclassing, preferring delegation, but extending ArrayList was a quick and elegant way to count Boolean value reads.
+Using a single list to represent the cells, instead of a list of lists, was more efficient and probably more elegant.

 #### Correctness
 This solution has not been thoroughly tested, but I'm confident given